 If you have reason to believe your loved one was severely mistreated in a nursing home, you should speak to a nursing home abuse lawyer, SC residents trust.
-You don’t expect for your family member to suffer abuse in one of these facilities, but it happens more than you’d like to think.
+While you don’t expect your family member to suffer abuse in one of these facilities, it happens more than you’d like to think.
 A skilled lawyer can help you bring a timely claim against the nursing home and demand justice for your loved one.

 Common Types of Nursing Home Abuse

 When you believe an elderly person is being abused in a nursing home, there are several steps you should take.
 These include: